VPS hosting vs cloud hosting: What's the difference?

 2. Cost concerns

-Pricing can be an issue for some too, especially for those less versed in how a VPS works, or are unsure what resources they actually need to function a server, business or the like.
+Pricing can be an issue for some too, especially for those less versed in how a VPS works, or those who are unsure what resources they actually need to function a server, business or the like.
 Plus, if not enough resources are anticipated for website traffic, then your existing package may not be enough to accommodate this.

 3. Technical knowledge